3VL: Using Trees to Improve Vision-Language Models' Interpretability: Background

 Achieving a full understanding of the semantics of rich visual scenes involves the ability to detect individual entities, reason about their interactions and attributes, and ultimately understand the visual concepts within the scene.
-Structured representations have played a vital role in this process, and have been applied to a wide range of computer vision applications, such as vision and language~\cite{Chen2020UNITERUI,Li2019VisualBERTAS,li2020oscar,Tan2019LXMERTLC}, scene graphs~\cite{sg_generation_msg_pass,herzig2018mapping,referential_relationships,Jerbi2020LearningOD,raboh2020dsg}, relational reasoning~\cite{baradel2018object,battaglia2018relational}, human-object interactions~\cite{Gao2020DRGDR,Kato2018CompositionalLF,Xu2019LearningTD}, action recognition~\cite{avraham2022svit,arnab2021unified,materzynska2019something,herzig2022orvit,herzig2019stag,ji2019action,Wang_videogcnECCV2018}, and even image and video generation from graphs~\cite{2020ActionGraphs,herzig2019canonical,johnson2018image}.
+Structured representations have played a vital role in this process, and have been applied to a wide range of computer vision applications, such as vision and language~\cite{chen2020uniter,Li2019VisualBERTAS,li2020oscar,tan2019lxmert}, scene graphs~\cite{sg_generation_msg_pass,herzig2018mapping,referential_relationships,Jerbi2020LearningOD,raboh2020dsg}, relational reasoning~\cite{baradel2018object,battaglia2018relational}, human-object interactions~\cite{Gao2020DRGDR,Kato2018CompositionalLF,Xu2019LearningTD}, action recognition~\cite{avraham2022svit,arnab2021unified,materzynska2019something,herzig2022orvit,herzig2019stag,ji2019action,Wang_videogcnECCV2018}, and even image and video generation from graphs~\cite{2020ActionGraphs,herzig2019canonical,johnson2018image}.
+Some works~\cite{andreas2017neuralmodulenetworks,andreas2016learningcomposeneuralnetworks,hu2017learningreasonendtoendmodule} take advantage of the compositional nature of natural language for solving VQA.
 However, most of these works rely on detailed, manually curated supervision that often involves the annotation of location information and structural details.
 This results in limited-size or synthetic data sources for training, which can limit the effectiveness of the model.
 In \cite{doveh2023teaching}, the authors have proposed a method for teaching CLC to large \vlm{}s using only the available large-scale noisy \vlfull{} data sources collected from the web, without the use of expensive manual curation.
 This approach aims to improve the scalability and effectiveness of \vlm{}s' understanding of \clcfull{}.